Mahmoud Shaqfa - Science

 After that, I briefly worked as a postdoctoral fellow at EESD for 4 months.
 In 2023, after being awarded the prestigious PostDoc.Mobility grant from the Swiss National Science Foundation (SNSF), I moved to the USA to join the van Rees Laboratory (led by Prof. Wim van Rees at MIT).

-Currently, I work with Prof. Josip Atalić as a scientist at the Croatian Centre for Earthquake Engineering at the University of Zagreb (UniZg).
+From February to the end of September 2025, I worked with Prof. Josip Atalić as a scientist at the Croatian Centre for Earthquake Engineering at the University of Zagreb (UniZg).

 Contact